 From meticulously designed props to richly textured biomes, the local crew crafted a visual world both faithful to fans and stunning on the big screen.
 Motion capture, VFX, and post-production were all delivered in New Zealand, showcasing the country’s exceptional talent and technical expertise.

-A Minecraft Movie is more than just an adaptation of a beloved game, it’s a celebration of collaboration, innovation, and imagination, and a testament to how New Zealand continues to shape the world’s biggest stories, one block at a time.
+A Minecraft Movie is more than just an adaptation of a beloved game; it’s a celebration of collaboration, innovation, and imagination, and a testament to how New Zealand continues to shape the world’s biggest stories, one block at a time.

 Discover the powerful stories and breathtaking visuals brought to life by our talented New Zealand and International filmmakers.